 Human Scarecrows 2.0by Hanan Benammar / Vandaler Forening

-Human Scarecrows’ series of visual art performances will suggest rituals allowing a dialogue with the birds to prevent them from eating the seeds or destroying the field.
-Rather than chasing them away, we aim to engage a dialogue and distract them by any means: they will be the true spectators.
-All the performances and actions use alternative technologies as a source of power and will be activated in between sunsets and sunrises.
+Human Scarecrows’ series of visual art performances suggested rituals allowing a dialogue with the birds to prevent them from eating the seeds or destroying the field.
+Rather than chasing them away, we aimed to engage in a dialogue and distract them by any means: they were the true spectators.
+All the performances and actions used alternative technologies as a source of power and were activated in between sunsets and sunrises.

-Scarecrows expected on site are: Ethan Rafal • Det Elektriske Korps • Oslo Apiary & Aviary • ronnie s • WeAreWorms • Daniela Müller, Maria Belic & Per Westerlund • Aksel Høgenhaug • Kimvi Nguyen • Dimitri Lurie and Vera Mokhova
+Scarecrows on site were: Ethan Rafal • Det Elektriske Korps • Oslo Apiary & Aviary • ronnie s • WeAreWorms • Daniela Müller, Maria Belic & Per Westerlund • Aksel Høgenhaug • Kimvi Nguyen • Dimitri Lurie and Vera Mokhova

 Sunday, June 11 (12-6pm)